 FF sighed and rolled over, hiding from the hallway light flooding into their cell.

 “Don’t you lie to me, Twenty Blue,” said Jones, “Do you think I’m stupid?
 Do you think we don’t hear you two chattering away in here?
 You know the consequences for conversation after Sleep Time–eight hours sedation through Serum.”

-Jones stepped towards him and Blue started to panic, retreating to the far corner of his bed, kicking up his bedsheets frantically at his aggressor.
+Jones stepped towards him and Blue started to panic, retreating to the far corner of his bed, kicking up his bed sheets frantically at his aggressor.

 “No!
-Stop!”
-He screamed.
+Stop!” he screamed.

-In a moment, FF, who sat silent on the top bunk, felt the bed stop shaking and Blue’s screams slowly come to an end.
+In a moment, FF, who sat silently on the top bunk, felt the bed stop shaking and Blue’s screams slowly come to an end.
 He stared at the ceiling and bit his tongue, for if he had done to the guards what he deeply wanted to do, the consequences would be nothing short of fatal.
 If not for him—for them.